Please understand what's really important when it comes to the benefits of a platform.

 For the purpose of this post, I will use UUID (Universally Unique Identifier) to mean both UUID and GUID (Globally Unique Identifier, Microsoft's implementation of UUID).

 I've been thinking a lot about UUID's lately.
 The system I've inherited at work is plagued by their usage.
-To many developers, the UUID seems like a . . .
+To many developers, the UUID . . .

 In general, only on the third time of encountering a common behavior should you refactor components to share a common abstraction of that behavior.